Fief of Viborg: Power and wealth

+Status as a frontier fiefdom

 Apparently, the main reason for the chatelain of the Viborg Fief succeeding in keeping such an independent position, compared to other castles and their holders, was Viborg's extraordinary position as the easternmost outpost and the stronghold of the Swedish realm against the eastern neighbouring power from its attacks and desires to annex more land.
 Revenues from the fief were needed to defend the eastern border for what was usually understood as the government of the kingdom, and if the eastern defence was not granted sufficient resources, taxes from the western areas would possibly also have been lost to the enemy.

 The fiefholders were also responsible for holding the northern border.
 In the 1470s, they established another castle, Olofsborg, over 100 km north of Viborg.
 During the whole Middle Ages, that fortress was kept under the command of Viborg.

-Important personages who held Viipuri as their fief were Bo Jonsson Grip, Krister Nilsson Vasa (1417–42), Charles Knutsson Bonde (1442–48, the future king), Erik Axelsson Tott (1457–81), Knut Posse (1495–97), Sten Sture the Elder (particularly 1497-99 when He was personally in residence, between his regencies), Eric Bielke and Count John of Hoya.
+Important personages who held Viipuri as their fief were Bo Jonsson Grip, Krister Nilsson Vasa (1417–42), Charles Knutsson Bonde (1442–48, the future king), Erik Axelsson Tott (1457–81), Knut Posse (1495–97), Sten Sture the Elder (particularly 1497-99 when he was personally in residence, between his regencies), Eric Bielke and Count John of Hoya.

-Particularly in the 1440s and in the late 15th century, the fortresses of the Viborg Castle were further enlarged and built.
+Particularly in the 1440s and in the late 15th century, the fortresses of the Viborg Castle were further enlarged and built up.

+Abolition

 In 1534, King Gustav I of Sweden abolished the independent fief by deposing and exiling his brother-in-law John, Count of Hoya.
-Lord Nils Grabbe took Viborg Castle by force on behalf of the king and became its royal governor without gaining of the feudal privileges that had been held by the earlier holders of the castle.
+Lord Nils Grabbe took Viborg Castle by force on behalf of the king and became its royal governor without gaining the feudal privileges that had been held by the earlier holders of the castle.